 The use of colour in interior decor is extremely important for bringing personality and character to a room.
 Even simply adding a pop of colour can change an interior space dramatically, whether it be through a daring paint colour choice or by adding a variety of home accessories and furniture.

-Previous interior colour trends have seen minimalistic neutral interior colour schemes and pastel colour palettes, but with this year’s Pantone Colour of the Year named the bright shade of Ultra Violet, at The LuxPad, we have a feeling this year’s interior colour trends will be a lot more daring.
+Previous interior colour trends have seen minimalistic neutral interior colour schemes and pastel colour palettes, but with this year’s Pantone Colour of the Year named the bright shade of Living Coral, we have a feeling this year’s interior colour trends will be a lot more daring.

-We spoke to a collection of established interior designers and asked for their predictions of the colour trends we can expect to see on the interiors scene throughout 2018.
-Featuring dark colour schemes and palettes of pinks that can be used across the home, we provide you with the latest interior colour trends you need to know about in 2018.
+We spoke to a collection of established interior designers and asked for their predictions of the colour trends we can expect to see on the interiors scene throughout this year.
+Featuring dark colour schemes and palettes of pinks that can be used across the home, we provide you with the latest interior colour trends you need to know about.

 This is our own bedroom.
 In our previous home, our bedroom was white and Scandinavian style.
 We had blackout blinds but it was still very bright, particularly in the summer.
 We were able to convert the loft here and as the room was at the top of the house, I wanted a cocooning effect with dark and moody colours, to create an escape.
 I used Farrow & Ball Stiffkey Blue on all the walls and had the floorboards stained with the dark colour.
 We sleep so much better now and I have converted to a great advocate of going dark, particularly in master bedrooms.